 - In the European Union, ballistic protection that is considered ‘for main military usage’ is restricted to civilians.

-- In the United Kingdom, there are currently no legal restrictions on the purchase and ownership of body armour.
+- In the United Kingdom, there are currently no legal restrictions on the purchase and ownership of body armor.

-- In the United States it is legal to purchase and possess body armour, except for a few states:
+- In the United States it is legal to purchase and possess body armor, except for a few states:

 A way to avoid this situation altogether is to opt for a covert vest, which is worn underneath the clothing.
 This still provides you additional safety against ballistic, stab or spike attacks, but remains out of sight to anyone else.
 You can then move freely in public places with a greater degree of anonymity.
 Keep in mind that the restrictions mentioned above are not an exhaustive list of all body armor regulations and laws in existence.
 It is your responsibility to check with local and national standards and rules before you purchase body armor.
 If you are unsure about any such laws, it is imperative that you educate yourself to avoid breaking the law.